Public transport in Innsbruck: IVB

-- If you really need the bus, you might consider buying a semester ticket.
-But attention: only students under the age of 27 can buy it.
-If you're no student or older than 27, you might consider buying a ticket for 6 or 12 months.
+- If you really need the bus, you might consider buying a semester ticket (september - february or march - august).
+But attention: only students can buy it.
+If you're no student, you might consider buying a ticket for one month or even one year.

 - Single tickets or tickets for 24 hours are also available.

 - Single tickets can be bought in the bus (ask the driver - but attention: extra charge!), the other tickets are available at ticket machines or in the IVB service centre.
 Tickets are only valid in the "Kernzone Innsbruck", so when you go to e.g. Hall or Völs, you will have to pay more (see article about the VVT underneath this article).

 The IVB also offers nightliners (i.e. busses all night long or women's night taxis), for some parts of the city even one nightliner an hour, every night of the week.
 Only a few of the nightliners have special prices, most of the lines can be used with a normal ticket (no extra charge).

 Public transport in the Tyrol: VVT

 On the website of the VVT (Verkehrsverbund Tirol) you find a lot of information on the public transport in the Tyrol, not only about the trains, but also about busses.

 You can find the time schedule online and in their smartphone app VVT SmartRide.